labunets/hello_world/README.md

 # Hello World! with Brian Kernighan and Dennis Ritchie

 ## C lang
-Like in classic school - I'm starting to learn C lang, creating *Hello World!* files Most of the files copypasted from C lang book by Brian Kernighan and Dennis Ritchie.
+Like in classic school - I'm starting to learn C lang, creating *Hello World!*.
+Most of the files copypasted from C lang book by Brian Kernighan and Dennis Ritchie.
 Exercises I did by myself.

 # 1.01.
 First steps